 The information we hold on our records concerns our relationship with you.
 For example:

-- Your up to date contact details (telephone number and email address) are required so that we can get in touch with you to discuss issues regarding your tenancy or lease, for example the collection of rent or other sums, receipt of benefits, essential servicing, access for maintenance and repairs and other service delivery.
-We may need to provide your contact details and relevant associated information to our contractors who may be undertaking work on your property on our behalf.
-We hold contact details for you so we can communicate with you by your preferred means and facilitate repairs to your home;
+- We require up to date contact details (telephone number and email address) which are required so that we can get in touch with you to discuss issues regarding your tenancy or lease agreement.
+For example, for the purposes of rent collection or other sums, receipt of benefits, essential compliance and servicing, access for maintenance and repairs and other service delivery.
+We may need to provide your contact details and relevant associated information to our contractors who may be undertaking work at your property on our behalf.
+We hold contact details for you so we can communicate with you by your preferred means and facilitate repairs to your home.

-- We record information about your needs (for example, if you have a carer or social worker; if you need adaptations in your home) to ensure that we take account of any support needs in our interactions with you and to improve our communications with you;
+- We record information about your needs (for example, if you have a carer or social worker; if you need adaptations in your home) to ensure that we take account or to identify any support needs, and to improve our communications with you.

-- We may record or monitor your telephone calls to our office for training and monitoring purposes to ensure we are delivering a good service;
+- We reserve the right to record your telephone calls to our office for training and monitoring purposes to ensure we are delivering a good service or to improve our services.

-- We may capture your image on our CCTV system if you live at or visit a property covered by this facility.
-Any CCTV records will be held safely and securely before being erased;
+- We may capture your image on our CCTV systems if you live at or visit a property covered by this facility.
+Any CCTV records will be held safely and securely before being erased.

 - We keep details of complaints received, to help us monitor responses and resolutions to any issues raised.
 The information you provide may need to be passed to third parties such as our repairs and maintenance contractors.

-Some of the organisations that we may share personal information with include, but are not restricted to:
+Some of the organisations we may share personal information with include, but are not restricted to:

 - Legal advisers